-4. Type the new vacuum time by pressing the corresponding numeric key.
+4. Enter the new vacuum time by pressing the corresponding numeric key.
+When setting the vacuum time, make sure the vacuum time is short enough that the sample does not enter the sample chamber.
+(Note: The vacuum time will need to be reduced if water enters the sample chamber.)
 Then press the SEL [F3] or Enter key to save the displayed vacuum time and advance to the next Sampling Cycle group parameter:

 The vacuum phase should be brief enough that no water is drawn into the sampling chamber.
-If water enters the sampling chamber during the rinse cycle a Rinse Error will be displayed and the program will stop.
-The vacuum time in the rinse cycle needs to be reduced so sample does not enter the sample chamber.
+If water enters the sampling chamber during the rinse cycle and touches the liquid-sensor electrodes the vacuum time will stop and start purging the line.
+The vacuum time in the rinse cycle needs to be reduced so the sample does not enter the sample chamber.

-4.3.5: RECYCLE- (Sample Retry)
+4.3.5: RECYCLE- (Retry)

-If this feature is enabled, the controller will "recycle" the collection of incomplete (less than 60 percent of the configured size) samples by repeating the sampling cycle (except for initializing and zeroing the load cell) as many as four times.
-To enable or disable it:
+If this feature is turned On, the controller will "Recycle" the collection of incomplete samples by repeating the sampling cycle as many as four times.

-- 1. View/change the rinse settings and then press the SEL [F3] or Enter key to display the current status of this feature. - 2.
-You can enable this feature by pressing the 1 key, disable it by pressing the 0 key, or toggle its status by pressing the TGL[F2], Up or Down key. - 3.
+- 1. View/change the rinse settings and then press the SEL [F3] or Enter key to display the status of this feature. - 2.
+You can toggle this feature On or Off by pressing the Up or Down key. - 3.
 Press the SEL[F3] or Enter key to save the displayed status and advance to the next Sampling Cycle group parameter.